Supplemental Health Insurance

 Critical Illness insurance can be used to cover unpaid medical bills, travel expenses, lost income, and more.

+This policy pays a one-time, lump sum benefit only for First Diagnosis of a Covered Critical Illness, excluding cancer, while this policy is in force.
+Proof of First Diagnosis of a Covered Critical Illness must be provided.
+This policy does not provide benefits for any other disease, sickness, disability, or incapacity.
 The purpose of this communication is the solicitation of insurance.
 Policies and benefits may vary by state and have some limitations and exclusions.
 A licensed insurance agent or producer will provide additional information upon request.
+This is a limited benefit health policy.

 AD-940